You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Lipitor?

-Lipitor, also known as atorvastatin, is a statin medication used to treat high cholesterol levels in the blood.
-It works by inhibiting the production of cholesterol in the liver, thereby reducing the amount of cholesterol in the bloodstream.
-Lipitor is widely prescribed and has been shown to be effective in reducing the risk of heart disease and stroke.
+Lipitor, also known as atorvastatin, is a statin medication used to lower cholesterol levels in the blood.
+It belongs to a class of drugs called HMG-CoA reductase inhibitors, which work by blocking the production of cholesterol in the liver.
+By reducing cholesterol levels, Lipitor can help prevent heart disease, strokes, and other cardiovascular conditions.

 Expert Insights